Hemingway App Review: Read This Before Using It!

-However, there are no formatting options geared toward making books, so if you're writing a longer piece, this won't help you get your file ready for publication.
+However, there are no formatting options for making books, so if you're writing a longer piece, this won't help you get your file ready for publication.
 (For this, you may want to check out our post on other makes of novel writing software!)
 And it certainly isn't feasible to use the free version for larger work.